A topic from the subject of Analytical Chemistry in Chemistry.

 Basic Concepts

-• Nuclear radiation: Nuclear radiation is a form of electromagnetic or particle radiation that is emitted by the nucleus of an atom.
+• Nuclear radiation: Nuclear radiation is a form of electromagnetic or particle radiation emitted by the nucleus of an atom.
 The most common types of nuclear radiation are alpha particles, beta particles, and gamma rays.

 • Radioactive decay: Radioactive decay is the spontaneous emission of nuclear radiation from the nucleus of an atom.
-This process occurs when the nucleus of an atom is unstable and releases energy in order to reach a more stable state.
+This process occurs when the nucleus of an atom is unstable and releases energy to reach a more stable state.

 • Half-life: The half-life of a radioactive isotope is the time it takes for half of the atoms in a sample to decay.
-The half-life of a radioactive isotope is a constant and is characteristic of that isotope.
+The half-life of a radioactive isotope is a constant and characteristic of that isotope.

 Equipment and Techniques